 Hardiness depends on the particular plant, but various types of these butterfly garden flowers can survive in Zones 2 through 9, with sun exposures from full sun to shade and bloom time ranging from spring to summer.

 13. Marigold (Tagetes spp.)

-Marigolds are excellent for companion planting, but they’re also flowers that attract butterflies to a garden.
+Marigolds are excellent for companion planting, but they’re also flowers that attract butterflies to a pollinator garden.
 Bright blooms similar to carnation heads come in cheerful hues of orange, red, yellow, and white.
 These flowers bloom all summer long, providing butterflies with a reliable source of nectar for a long time—gardeners can gain even more blooms through the season by deadheading spent flowers.

 Favoring neutral soil, and full to partial sun, certain species of marigold can be drought-tolerant, and others wet-tolerant.
 There’s a marigold out there for most butterfly gardens!

 Often found in hanging baskets, borders, and container planters, petunias offer long flowering times that prompt return visits from butterflies.
 As colorful annuals, petunias are eye-catching additions for people and pollinators.
 Depending on the variety, petunias can vary from 6 to 18 inches tall.

 Though classified as an annual, in Zones 9 to 11, petunias can be considered tender perennials.
 These butterfly plants can become leggy, but combat this by keeping them in full sun, since they tend to flower poorly in shade.
 Petunias like slightly acidic to neutral soil that drains well, and adding some finished compost to the soil will only make them happier.